Last updated: October 18th, 2023

 Even for tents with a very high waterproof rating (2500mm and above), if you expose it to torrential rain for days, eventually, some water may begin to seep through.

 Waterproof ratings can be a bit complicated.
-Let me break it down for you.
+Let’s break it down.

 The waterproof rating is often measured in “mm.”
 For a fabric to be considered waterproof, look for ratings of 1000mm and above.